joonaskinnunen/The-Rosetta-Code-Problems/README.md

 # The-Rosetta-Code-Problems

-My solutions to the Rosetta Code Problems.
+My JavaScript solutions to the Rosetta Code Problems.

 The Rosetta Code is a list of programming challenges which will help you build your programming skills.